-CBP in July identified 388 shipments valued at more than $107 million for further examination based on the suspected use of forced labor, including goods subject to the Uyghur Forced Labor Prevention Act and withhold release orders, the agency said in its most recent operational statistics update.
-That's down from June, when CBP identified a total of 405 shipments valued at more than $239 million (see 2307190029).
-Also in July, CBP seized 1,698 shipments that contained counterfeit goods valued at more than $165 million, the agency said.
+CBP in August identified 320 shipments valued at more than $68 million for further examination based on the suspected use of forced labor, including goods subject to the Uyghur Forced Labor Prevention Act and withhold release orders, the agency said in its most recent operational statistics update.
+(CBP told us the update erroneously says the 320 shipments were the July count.)
+That's down from July, when CBP identified a total of 388 shipments valued at more than $107 million (see 2308210019).
+Also in August, CBP seized 1,710 shipments that contained counterfeit goods valued at more than $177 million, the agency said.

 International Trade Today is providing readers with the top stories from last week in case they were missed.
 All articles can be found by searching on the titles or by clicking on the hyperlinked reference number.